benlau/quickflux/README.md

 **filter[Property]**

 Set a filter to incoming message.
-Only message with name matched with the filter will emit "dispatched" signal.
+Only message with type matched with the filter will emit "dispatched" signal.
 If it is not set, it will dispatch every message.

 **filters[Property]**
 Set a list of filter to incoming message.
-Only message with name matched with the filters will emit "dispatched" signal.
+Only message with type matched with the filters will emit "dispatched" signal.
 If it is not set, it will dispatch every message.

 Related Projects